Key Statistics from the 2011 census

-- The decrease in York's 5-14 age range is similar to the regional and national drop.
+- The decrease in York's 5-14 age range between 2001 and 2011 was similar to the regional and national drop.

-- There has been a large increase in the 0-4 population, especially children 2 and under.
+- There has been a large increase in the 0-4 population, especially children aged 2 and under.

-- The 85 and over age range has grown more than regionally and nationally at 38% compared to 20% and 23%.
+- The 85 and over age range has grown more than regionally or nationally (38% compared to 20% and 23%).

-- Most residents of England and Wales belong to the "White" ethnic group, 86%, which is a 5% point decrease since 2001.
+- Most (86%) residents in England and Wales identified themselves as "White", however this is a 5% point decrease since 2001.

-- In Yorkshire and Humber 89% of the population identified itself as "White".
+- In Yorkshire and Humber 89% of the population identified themselves as "White".

-- The highest non white group is Chinese which counts for 1.2% of the population.
+- The highest non white group in York was Chinese, at 1.2% of the population.